Travel Reimbursement for Specialty Care

 Do You Meet the Following Requirements?

-- The specialty provider's office more than 100 miles from your PCMs office
+- The specialty care provider is more than 100 miles (one-way) from your PCM’s office.

-If all three apply to you, you may qualify for the Prime Travel Benefit.
+If all these apply to you, you may qualify for the Prime Travel Benefit.

 Who May Qualify for the Prime Travel Benefit?

 You may qualify if you have TRICARE Prime or TRICARE Prime Remote and are:

 - A retired service member or family member

 - A Medal of Honor veteran or family member